In the previous blog post, I wrote about Dexie, an IndexedDB wrapper library that simplifies IndexedDB programming.

 }

-Note that bulkPut() should be (in most cases) surrounded by a manual transaction.
-If you don't do that and the operation fails halfway, the successfully imported records are not going to be rolled back.
-You end up with a partially imported data set.
+should (in most cases) be surrounded by a manual transaction.
+If you don't do that and the operation fails halfway, the successfully imported records will not be rolled back.
+You'll end up with a partially imported dataset.

-We don't want to fill the database indefinitely and delete; therefore, after each successful import, the earthquake objects that are older than 30 days.
+We don't want to fill the database indefinitely.
+Therefore, after each successful import, we delete the earthquake objects that are older than 30 days.

 private deleteOldRecords(): Promise<number> {